Blessingify/Airplane-Crashes-and-Fatalities-/README.md

 - The data was analyzed and cleaned using Excel and export to Tableau for visualization .
 - 	The were no missing values or duplicates.
 - 	Some calculation were done in getting the total Airplane Crashes and Fatalities
-- The data was limited to the top 10 to discover the aircraft, operator and location with the hihgest crash rate
+- The data was limited to the top 10 to discover the aircraft, operator and location with the highest crash rate
-- 	Trend analysis was done to check between 1912 to 2006 on how airplane crash has increased or depricated over time.
+- 	Trend analysis was done to check between 1912 to 2006 on how airplane crash has increased or deprecated over time.

 ### Data Analysis
 To get the Total Fatalities, a calculated feild was created in Tableau which included;